ARZ3N/ARZ3N.github.io/README.md

 Using Choas to Cloak information: A Python implementation of a chaotic file encyption system.

-- ### **Integration of Real-time kernel with Quadcoptor control systems** Developing a custom RTOS kernel for real-time control of a quadrotor drone
+- ### **Integration of Real-time kernel with Quadcoptor control systems**
+  - Developing a custom RTOS kernel
+  - Integration with quadcoptor control system